 - 1. To download the "taxonid" file, click the Download button.
 A window will appear confirming the FTP or website URL that was identified as the location of the desired taxonomy file.
 To invoke the default FTP client software and download the file automatically, click OK.
 Click Cancel to copy the URL to the system clipboard.
 If Cancel was selected, click OK on the dialogue detailing the copy to the clipboard.
 Next, open a browser and paste the URL into the address bar.
 When the file download window opens, click Save.
 Use the same procedure to download the "taxdmp" file.
 Be sure to save the file to a location that is accessible by PEAKS.
 Please note that it is not necessary to decompress the taxonomy files. - 2.
 Now that the taxonomy files are downloaded, PEAKS must be given access to them by clicking the Browse buttons and selecting the files.

 Please do not rename the taxonomy files; otherwise, PEAKS cannot recognize them.
+Also compressed files (for example, in .gz and .zip format) should be kept in their downloaded format.

 2. Databases to be Used in PEAKS' inChorus Function